TEALSK12/introduction-to-computer-science/project_2.md

   1. Winning the Game
 There should be some clear end goal that, when achieved by the hero, ends the game in victory.
 This victory condition should be obvious even to a new player.
 You need not (and probably should not) provide written instructions to the player about this condition—use easily identifiable visual indicators such as flags, doors, etc.
   1. Reset Button
-At any point during gameplay, if the player presses the ‘z' key, the game should reset to its initial state.
-The game state after pressing the ‘z' key should be indistinguishable from when the game first begins.
+At any point during gameplay, if the player presses the 'z' key, the game should reset to its initial state.
+The game state after pressing the 'z' key should be indistinguishable from when the game first begins.
 This means, among other things, that:
     * the hero should return to the left edge of the first screen, lose all special abilities, and be given back all his or her lives
     * any destroyed enemies should be reinstated and replaced in their original positions
     * obtained power-ups should become available and revealed power-ups should be hidden